tikeshsahu/yuktidea/README.md

-# Yuktidea Assignment
+# UI Challenge

-This Flutter project is an assignment to develop the UI for onboarding screens of a mobile application and integrate provided APIs to fetch necessary data for the onboarding process.
+This Flutter project is a UI challenge to build onboarding screens of a mobile application and integrate provided APIs to fetch necessary data for the onboarding process.
 The application follows Flutter's best practices and guidelines for UI development to ensure a visually appealing and user-friendly experience.

 ## Screenshots
 Screens                                                                                                                                                                  |  Screens                                                                                                                                                                |  Screens                                                                                                                                                                | Screens